yingshaoxo/yingshaoxo_code_pilot/README.md

 # yingshaoxo_code_pilot
 It is an offline 'AI' code completion tool made for vim.

 > Don't use this if your computer has a lot of code.
 Instead, try to run this in a virtualbox machine.
-From coding from 0, it would be much quicker to the codebase scan.
-Because for now, this software will scan "~" folder to get source code.
+Start coding from 0, it would be much quicker for the codebase scanning.
+Because for current version, this software will scan "~" home folder to get source code, which may take a lot of time.

 ## Install
 ```bash